paugier/mercurial-book/en/tour-merge.rst

     fetch =

-(Normally, the right-hand side of the “``=``” would indicate where to find the extension, but since the ``fetch`` extension is in the standard distribution, Mercurial knows where to search for it.)
+(Normally, the right-hand side of the “``=``” would indicate where to find the extension, but since the ``fetch`` extension is in the standard distribution, Mercurial knows where to find it.)

 Renaming, copying, and merging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~